azratul/codeexecutor.nvim/README.md

 # Neovim Plugin for execute code inside vim

-Work in Progress
+This plugin opens a console and runs the command defined in your vimrc or config file

 ## How to use

 Add this lines into your neovim/nvchad/lunarvim/astrovim config file

-Example for a golang service:
+Example for a golang and javascript service:

-> You can do the same for any language
+> You can do the same for any language.
+You must use the file extension in the settings

 ```